Colorado Auto Dealer Bond— $50,000 -- The Only State Requiring Net Worth + Credit Score

 How to Get Your Colorado Dealer License

-File Application DR 2109 (or online) with bond, Place of Business Affidavit (DR 2044), insurance, and sales tax registration (CR0100AP).
-The Motor Vehicle Dealer Board reviews and approves applications.
+File Application DR 2109, Financial Statement DR 2114, Place of Business Affidavit DR 2044, bond, insurance, and sales tax registration (CR0100AP).
+The Motor Vehicle Dealer Board reviews and approves at their regular meetings.

 How much does a Colorado auto dealer bond cost?